sinksc/ssl-cert-monitor-plugin/README.md

 |      3     | General curl command failure (output will display error details). |
 |      4     | Site was contacted, but no SSL details found in the response. |

+##### Log Filtering (Optional)

+The exit code is also assigned to "RUNDECK:DATA:EXIT_CODE" for use in Key-Value log filtering, if desired.
+[See here for more information.](https://docs.rundeck.com/docs/manual/log-filters/key-value-data.html)

 ## Building